neftjs/neft/unit.coffee.md

 Goals
 -----

-Represents *unit* - separated part of dom which can be placed by elems.
+Represents *unit* - separated part of file which can be placed by elems.

 	'use script'